 We shall look more closely at police officers and discuss two cases studies.
 The first case study is stop and frisk.
 The 2013 federal case Floyd v.
 City of New York is a good starting point.
 Federal judge Shira Scheindlin for the Southern District of New York ruled that the NYPD violated the US Constitution — 4th and 14th Amendments — by conducting stops and frisks that were racially discriminatory.

 The debate among experts in the Floyd case shows that statistics do not speak for themselves.
 Here is another example.
 The findings of the Open Policing Project at Stanford University show that police stops are driven by racial biases, but these findings can be reached only by applying statistical models to the row data.
+On the other hand, economist Nicola Persico and colleagues claim (here and here) that the statistics about police stops—when properly interpreted—do not show racial bias.

 Assignment #5 — DUE March 12

 (a) What is judge Scheindlin’s evidence for concluding that the stop and frisk program by the NYPD was racially discriminatory?
+In particular, pay attention to the distinction between 4th Amendment and 14th Amendment questions.

-(b) What is the crux of the debate between statisticians as explained in New Yorker piece?
+(b) What is the crux of the debate between statisticians as explained in the New Yorker piece?
 Be as precise as possible, Also, which side, if any, do you take in this debate?
 Explain why.

 Week 7: Police shootings